lyon-fnal/devenv/README.md

 docker-compose run --rm devenv-client-mydev mrb b
 ```

 The ephemeral containers will likely need some environment setup.
 The best way to do that is with an environment file.
+See the appropriate section in the [CLion for Mac](clion-mac.md#capture-your-development-environment-to-an-env-file) instructions for an example.

 ### Some notes

 This `docker-compose` configuration template is not really set up to run containers from different development areas simultaneously.
 If you try this, you may need to change the host port numbers or use ephemeral ports to avoid conflicts.
 You should not run more than one `cvmfs_nfs_server` container as all such server containers share the same cache volume.
 You can certainly change the compose file to suit your needs (e.g. remove services you'll never use).

 You may want to have one `docker-compose.yml` file for your entire development setup (e.g. not make one per development area).
 That would allow you to run more containers simultaneously with changes to the file.
 Furthermore, all containers defined by one `docker-compose.yml` file are on the same "docker network", and therefore you can run one `cvmfs_nfs_server` container.
 If you have nfs client containers from *different* `docker-compose.yml` files, you will need to create a common docker network and specify that in the container configuration.
 One `docker-compose.yml` file eliminates that problem.
+This use case is beyond the scope of this document, but open an issue for help.

 ### Connecting to the container with VNC